[Originally published April 8, 2020]

 Working memory is different from simple memorization.
 When children memorize sight words, as well as the sounds for letters and letter combinations, they use one of the most primitive and, from an evolutionary perspective, oldest parts of the brain: the hippocampus.
 The hippocampus stores memories and acts like a file clerk accessing different brain regions to retrieve them.

 When children learn phonics, on the other hand, they exercise their working memory, which is a higher-order skill.
 Working memory is one kind of short-term memory that allows our brain to temporarily hold onto and work with information for use in a related task or activity.
 More complex than simple memorization, working memory involves the pre-frontal cortex, which is a later-maturing, higher-level region in the brain that involves executive functions.
 Phonological working memory, specifically, is essential for phonics and decoding.

 Underdeveloped phonological working memory has been shown to be a factor in children with developmental language problems (Montgomery, et al., 2019).
-Although working memory is rarely considered a trainable skill in reading programs, it actually can be developed intentionally.
+Although it is rarely considered a trainable skill in reading programs, working memory can actually be developed intentionally.

 2. Auditory Processing